BlackSharkTech/Xavier-Passport-MRZ-OCR-Android-Eval-SDK/README.md

 iv. previewing UIColor: Specify the color of the preview box for the Xavier widget.
 The value has to be a hex value for color<br/>
 v. mrz detected UIColor: Specify the color of the preview box when the target MRZ is detected.
 The value has to be a hex value for color<br/>
-vi. close button text: Specify the display text of the close button on the Xavier widget<br/>
+vi. close button text: Specify the display text of the close button on the Xavier widget<br/> vii.
+Max Mrz Candidates: Specify the maximum number of MRZ candidates that the engine need to create the composite viii.
+Max Ocr Timeout: Specify the maximum duration that the enginge will run

 ####Additional Information
 Please feel free to contact us at info@blacksharktech.com for any questions.